ArizonaPinal County

 Immediate Steps (First 24 Hours)

-• Phone Calls: You will be allowed to make phone calls after booking, usually to arrange for bail and contact an attorney.
+• Phone Calls: You will generally be allowed to make a phone call shortly after booking.
+Use this opportunity to contact a family member or a DUI attorney.

 Critical Deadlines

-Missing deadlines can have severe consequences.
+Missing deadlines can have severe consequences in a DUI case.
 Here are the key dates to keep in mind:

-• ALR Hearing: You typically have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Arizona Department of Transportation (ADOT).
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
+• ALR Hearing Request (15 Days): You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Arizona Motor Vehicle Division (MVD).
+Requesting this hearing stays (pauses) the suspension, allowing you to drive until the hearing outcome.

 DUI Enforcement in Pinal County